I’m a Project Management Professional (PMP)®! Why Do I Need Agile?

 - What did we do well this sprint?

 - What could we improve upon for next sprint?

 - Agile embraces continuous improvement.
 The team would select 1-2 items from the Retro list that they want to get better at next sprint.

 Want to expand your agile & scrum knowledge?
 Check out our 3rd annual Agile & Scrum Conference here.

 How I Made the Transition from PMP to Agile

 The big difference in Traditional and Agile is the iterative planning and development.
-This took me about 3 months to really learn how to break down the large work efforts (epics) into smaller chucks so we could deliver during our 2 week sprints.
+This took me about 3 months to really learn how to break down the large work efforts (epics) into smaller chunks so we could deliver during our 2-week sprints.
 I finally learned that the smaller the chunk of work, the better we can understand it, design it, code it, test it, and deliver something valuable that we could get quick feedback on.